America’s nonreligious are a growing, diverse phenomenon. They really don’t like organized religion

 But they’re not just a statistic.
 They’re real people with unique relationships to belief and nonbelief, and the meaning of life.

-Church “was not very good for me,” said Emma Komoroski, a University of Missouri freshman who left her childhood Catholicism in her mid-teens.
+Church “was not very good for me,” said Emma Komoroski, a University of Missouri freshman who left her childhood Catholic religion in her mid-teens.
 “I’m a lesbian.
 So that was kind of like, oh, I didn’t really fit, and people don’t like me.”

-The nones also are people like Alric Jones, who cited bad experiences with organized religion ranging from the intolerant churches of his hometown to the ministry that kept soliciting money from his devout late wife — even after Jones lost his job and income after an injury.
+The nones also are people like Alric Jones, who cite bad experiences with organized religion that ranged from the intolerant churches of his hometown to the ministry that kept soliciting money from his devout late wife — even after Jones lost his job and income after an injury.

 About 1 in 6 U.S. adults, including Jones and Dulak, is a “nothing in particular.”
 There are as many of them as atheists and agnostics combined (7% each).